Get Involved in Student Life

 University of Baltimore Students for Public Interest - UBSPI

-The University of Baltimore Students for Public Interest Law (UBSPI) aims to inform UB law students about the breadth of public-interest law and to offer them the opportunity to experience this legal field firsthand.
+The University of Baltimore Students for Public Interest Law (UBSPI) aims to inform UBalt law students about the breadth of public-interest law and to offer them the opportunity to experience this legal field firsthand.
 For more than a decade, UBSPI has inspired students to pursue careers dedicated to serving the less fortunate and underprivileged in an effort to obtain equal representation in the justice system.

-Understanding the financial challenges that students committed to public-interest law face, UBSPI – in conjunction with the law school and the Maryland Legal Services Corporation – provides funding to UB law students to intern during the summer at public-interest organizations that otherwise could not afford to compensate them for their work.
-Each year, UBSPI hosts an auction to fund grants for UB law students interested in working at these organizations.
+Understanding the financial challenges that students committed to public-interest law face, UBSPI – in conjunction with the law school and the Maryland Legal Services Corporation – provides funding to UBalt law students to intern during the summer at public-interest organizations that otherwise could not afford to compensate them for their work.
+Each year, UBSPI hosts an auction to fund grants for UBalt law students interested in working at these organizations.
 Previous grants have allowed students to work at places such as Legal Aid, House of Ruth, Advancement Project, HERO, Public Justice Center and the Homeless Persons Representation Project.

-In addition to the annual auction, UBSPI hosts public-interest career networking events such as the Annual Public Interest Wine and Cheese Night to connect law students with practicing public-interest attorneys as well as provide volunteer opportunities for UB students to get involved in the community throughout the school year.
+In addition to the annual auction, UBSPI hosts public-interest career networking events such as the Annual Public Interest Wine and Cheese Night to connect law students with practicing public-interest attorneys as well as provide volunteer opportunities for UBalt students to get involved in the community throughout the school year.